What's the best option for heating a kitchen? Check out what the experts say

 Heat-storage range cookers

-However, heat-storage ranges do still take some getting used to as an alternative way to heat your space and to cook with.
-These use radiant heat for both the oven and hobs, which can take some trial and error compared to more commonly found appliances.
+However, heat-storage ranges still take some getting used to as an alternative for heating your space and cooking.
+These use radiant heat for both the oven and the hobs, which may require some trial and error compared to more common appliances.

 Installing a stove in a kitchen

-There are, again, choices of fuel available, including wood, gas, electricity and even bioethanol fireplaces that don't require ventilation.
+There are, again, fuel options available, including wood, gas, electricity, and bioethanol fireplaces that don't require ventilation.
 While the likes of gas and electric fires are easier to keep burning and offer greater control than log burning stoves, there's something undeniable about the real crackle of logs on a fire that shouldn't be overlooked.

 If you are installing a new kitchen, find out how much does a new kitchen cost in 2025.
-If looking for ideas check 14 Wooden kitchen ideas and Shaker kitchen ideas for inspiration.
+If looking for ideas check out wooden kitchen ideas and shaker kitchen ideas for inspiration.

 Hugh is editor of sister title Livingetc.com and former digital editor of homebuilding.co.uk.
 He has worked on a range of home, design and property magazines, including Grand Designs, Essential Kitchens, Bathrooms, Bedrooms and Good Homes.
 Hugh has developed a passion for modern architecture and green homes, and moonlights as an interior designer, having designed and managed projects ranging from single rooms to whole house renovations and large extensions.
 He's currently renovating his own Victorian terrace in Essex, DIYing as much of the work as possible.
 He's recently finished his kitchen renovation, which involved knocking through walls, and landscaping a courtyard garden, and is currently working on a bathroom renovation.